 - a.
 The Purchaser shall construct slash and debris erosion barriers, dips, water bars or ditches in skid trails and landings as directed by the Forest Officer. - b.
 The kinds and frequency of erosion control structures shall be adjusted to soil types, topography and climatic conditions as directed by the Forest Officer. - c.
-The Purchaser is required to recontour any excavated skid trails, and provide for effective erosion control in the trail location as directed by the Forest Officer. - d.
-Erosion control work shall commence as soon as skidding is completed on each skid trail or landing, and must be kept current with unit operations. - e.
+The Purchaser is required to recontour any excavated skid trails and provide for effective erosion control in the trail location as directed by the Forest Officer. - d.
+Erosion control work shall commence as soon as skidding is completed on each skid trail or landing and must be kept current with unit operations. - e.
 Erosion control work shall be completed and approved by the Forest Officer in unfinished units before operations cease for inactive periods including heavy winter snowfall, spring breakup and restricted dates. - f.
 All erosion control work in each unit shall be completed prior to notification pursuant to Section VII.M.7.
 Acceptance of Completed Harvest Units. - g.
 The Purchaser shall maintain erosion control structures in active sale areas throughout the contract period or extensions thereof. - 5.
 Landing and Decking Area Cleanup: The Purchaser is required to pile logging residues on landings and log-decking areas.
-Proper equipment (e.g. brush blade, log loader) shall be used to ensure that no dirt is incorporated into the piles.
+Proper equipment (e.g., brush blade, log loader) shall be used to ensure that no dirt is incorporated into the piles.
 Mechanical scarification of landing and decking areas may be required.
 Where logs have been decked on the downhill or fill side of a road, the Purchaser may be required to pile residue with a log loader or by hand.
 Residue piles shall be a minimum of 15 feet away from any live trees.
 Piles shall be located and constructed as directed by the Forest Officer.

-Any landing areas within the road right of way must return ditches to their original state.
-Any berms and rocks moved for log decking must be put back after use. - 6.
-Systematic Harvest Unit Operations: When harvest operations are begun on a designated harvest unit, the harvest operations on that unit shall be fully completed before cutting may begin on other harvest units. - Acceptance of Completed Harvest Units: The Forest Officer shall notify the Purchaser in writing when all contract requirements for each specified harvest unit or area have been met.
+- 6. Systematic Harvest Unit Operations: When harvest operations are begun on a designated harvest unit, the harvest operations on that unit shall be fully completed before cutting may begin on other harvest units. - 7.
+Acceptance of Completed Harvest Units: The Forest Officer will notify the Purchaser in writing when all contract requirements for each specified harvest unit or area have been met.
 After notice has been received, the Purchaser is not required to do additional work on the specified area except as provided in Section VII.A.4.
 FIRE KILL, INSECT INFESTATION, AND WIND THROWN. - N. HAULING RESTRICTIONS: The Purchaser will be required to restrict or suspend hauling during periods when the compacted road surface would be damaged, as directed by the Forest Officer.
 Restrictions are required when hauling would cause rutting into the subgrade, or surfacing materials would be displaced, such as during heavy rainfall or spring breakup freezing and thawing cycles - O. LOGGING OPERATIONS SAFETY SIGNS: Road signs warning of logging and road construction operations shall be posted 500 feet from the operations.
 When log hauling is in progress, warning signs shall be posted at major road junctions as directed by the Forest Officer.
 Warning signs must comply with specifications in the Manual on Uniform Traffic Control Devices.